l4ci/Starterkit/README.md

 4. `gulp watch` (This will open your browser and setup BrowserSync)
 5. Read index page, that just opened.
 6. Start coding within the `/src` folder.
 Every change should auto-compile into `/dist` and be displayed right away.

+## Project
+Take a look on what's coming next and other suggestions on our Gitub board: <https://github.com/l4ci/Starterkit/projects/1>